top of page

 The Parish Council has taken on the long-term management of these meadow areas to ensure their success.
 To mimic the traditional meadow cycle:

-A full cut-and-collect of the grass clippings will take place each September, funded by the Parish Council.
+• A full cut-and-collect of the meadow hay will take place each September, funded by the Parish Council.

-To make the meadows accessible to everyone, mown pathways will be maintained, allowing residents to walk through and enjoy these peaceful spaces.
+• To make the meadows accessible to everyone, mown pathways will be maintained throughout the summer, allowing residents to walk through and enjoy these peaceful spaces.

 We hope these new wildflower meadows will become a cherished feature of our parish, providing a haven for wildlife and a beautiful, tranquil space for all to enjoy.